uxrocket/uxrocket.select/README.md

 min-letters          | Minimum letter required for search to start. max-selection        | For _multiple_ mode, restrict maximum selectable option count.
 If 0 or lower, no restriction applied. max-selection-warn   | Shows a user friendly alert when reached maximum selection.
-Default text is "You have reached allowed maximum selection". placeholder          | Adds a placeholder text on multiple selects on-ready             | Calls the function when plugin is ready. on-select            | Calls the function when option is selected.
+Default text is "You have reached allowed maximum selection". numeric              | on handheld devices, controls to numeric or classic keyboard view when search field focuses placeholder          | Adds a placeholder text on multiple selects on-ready             | Calls the function when plugin is ready. on-select            | Calls the function when option is selected.